Psychiatry and Behavioral Sciences

 Dr. Dwyer has received federal, state and private research grant funding, presented nationally and internationally, and published peer-reviewed articles and book chapters.
-His clinical, consulting, research, presentation, and teaching focus areas are human sexual behavior including paraphilias and problem and offending behaviors, law enforcement stress prevention and management, and impact on criminal justice personnel of working investigations of crimes against children.
+His clinical, consulting, research, presentation, and teaching focus areas are consulting to public safety agencies including law enforcement; human sexual behaviors including paraphilias/paraphilic disorders and problem and offending behaviors; law enforcement stress prevention, impact, and management.
 He is a peer reviewer and on the editorial boards of several journals.
-He has received fellowship awards from multiple national associations and serves on the committees of both national and international professional associations.
+Dr. Dwyer has received fellowship awards from multiple national associations, served as president and other officer positions in state and national associations, and been appointed to committees of both national and international professional associations.

 Clinical and/or Research Expertise

 Human sexual behavior including: evaluation, risk management and treatment of paraphilic disorders, interpersonal problem behaviors, and criminal actions; interpersonal relationships; sexual functioning.

 Law enforcement and other public service agency stress prevention and management.